decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 All entities have collisions disabled by default.
 Depending on the type of entity, collisions are enabled as follows:

-- For most entities, including _primitives_ (boxes, spheres, etc), planes and base entities, you enable collisions by setting the `ignoreCollisions` component to _false_.
+- For most entities, including _primitives_ (boxes, spheres, etc), planes and base entities, you enable collisions by setting the `withCollisions` component to _true_.
 - To enable collisions in _glTF models_, you can either:

-  - Overlay an invisible entity with the `ignoreCollisions` component set to _true_.
+  - Overlay an invisible entity with the `withCollisions` component set to _true_.
   - Edit the model in an external tool like Blender to include a _collider object_.
 The collider must be named _x_collider_, where _x_ is the name of the model.
 So for a model named _house_, the collider must be named _house_collider_.

 A _collider_ is a set of planes or geometric shapes that define which parts of the model are collided with.
 This allows for much greater control and is a lot less demanding on the system, as the collision object is usually a lot simpler (with less vertices) than the original model.